IllusionMods/KK_Plugins/README.md

 </details>

 #### InvisibleBody

-**v1.4 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v184/)** - For Koikatsu, Emotion Creators, AI Girl, and Honey Select 2<br/>
+- [AI_InvisibleBody]
+- [EC_InvisibleBody]
+- [HS2_InvisibleBody]
+- [KK_InvisibleBody]

 Set the Invisible Body toggle for a character in the character maker to hide the body.
-Any worn clothes or accessories will remain visible.<br/>
+Any worn clothes or accessories will remain visible.

 Select characters in the Studio workspace and Anim->Current State->Invisible Body to toggle them between invisible and visible.
 Any worn clothes or accessories and any attached studio items will remain visible.
-Invisible state saves and loads with the scene. <br/>
+Invisible state saves and loads with the scene.

 <details><summary>Change Log</summary>
 v1.1 Fixed studio items becoming visible when they were toggled off in the workspace<br/>
 v1.2 Added a character maker toggle, EmotionCreators port<br/>
 v1.2.1 Fixed an incompatibility with UncensorSelector<br/>